 –5 minutes to fill a survey at the end of the exam.

-The passing score for the exam is a 75.
-If you get lower than a 75 you will not pass.
+The passing score for the exam is a 75, which means that if you get lower than a 75, you will not pass.

 The Time Limit For Passing the Exam

-Once you pass a CPA Exam section, you must pass the remaining 3 sections of the Exam within 18 months.
-Otherwise, you will lose the credit for the section you already cleared.
+Once you pass a CPA Exam section, you must pass the remaining 3 sections of the Exam within an 18 month period.
+Otherwise you will lose the credit for the section you already cleared.

 The calculation of when the 18-month time frame begins varies by jurisdiction.
-Usually, the countdown clock for your 18 months starts on the date you receive your CPA Exam score for the first passed section.
+Usually the countdown clock for your 18 months starts on the date you receive your CPA Exam score for the first section you passed.

 CPA Exam Language

-The language of the CPA Exam is English only.
-So if you have a weak English language, I advice you to take some English courses and, preferably, in Accounting.
+The CPA Exam is offered in the English language only.
+So if you are someone who wants to become a CPA but has a weak English language, I advice you to take some English courses and, preferably, in Accounting.
 This will make you more familiar with the accounting terms you will face during studying for the exam.

 CPA Exam Requirement and Application